rjindael/ca-dmv-bot/README.md

 - Posts plates to Twitter every hour or so; this is contingent on approval timeline
 - Uses GraphicsMagick (fork of ImageMagick) to generate license plate images
 - Does not include review reason codes for brevity purposes
-- Made on a boring Saturday, so there exists only ephemeral logging and barely any error checking exists
+- Made on a slow weekend so there's only ephemeral logging and little error checking

 ## Credits